lukasz-wronski/theonlyapi/README.md

 - Are you annoyed having multiple APIs and SDKs in your project?
 - Are you tired of maintaining too many dependencies?
-- Do you hate browsing documentations and learning new stuff?
+- Do you hate browsing documentations and learning new things?
-- Have you looked for one size fits all solution but never found any?
+- Have you looked for a one-size-fits-all solution solution but never found any?

 Well... fear no more cause the The Only API is here!